gvarun01/Water-Quality-Monitoring-System/README.md

 ## Contact

-For questions or inquiries about the project, please contact [varun.gup@students.iiit.ac.in](mailto:varun.gup@students.iiit.ac.in).
+For questions or inquiries about the project, please contact [here](mailto:varun.gup@students.iiit.ac.in).

 Let's make a splash with AquaSense! 💧💻🌟